Samreay/Samreay/_posts/tutorials/2022-10-14-RoyalRoad.md

 So you know what, let's just run with this unholy abomination.
 Interesting things we note:

 1. Page count nor rating is useful in predicing followers, or income.
-2. In general, the more Followers you get, your average review will be higher.
-This is probably just the fact you can average out review bombs if you have enough reviews.
+2. In general, the more Followers you get, your average rating will be higher.
+This is probably just the fact you can average out rating bombs if you have enough people.
-3. Typically about 30% of Followers will Review.
+3. Typically about 30% of Followers will leave a rating.
 4. Its hard to get Patreon conversion, 2% is the median, and even the top 10% aren't breaking 20%.
 5. However, each conversion represents about 5USD, which is nice.
 6. Beware of Chicken is absolutely *crushing* the Follower count.